firejoust/mineflayer-physics/README.md

 - Predict player motion in the next tick (position, velocity, etc)
 - Predict a player's control states based on their velocity
 - (WIP) Simulate a player's trajectory over a period of ticks
-- (WIP) Find ideal control states to move in a certain direction (obstacle avoidance)
+- (WIP) Obstacle avoidance using vector based pathfinding (control states)
 #### Notes
 In order to get information from the last tick, this plugin will inject a new property named `lastState` into all players